 High-profile attendees will join forces to advance UAOA’s mission of eradicating online hate and creating a safer digital environment for all.
 These include representatives from The Football Association (FA), F1 Presenter Natalie Pinkham, Sportradar, Arwen.AI and the Association of IOC Recognised International Sports Federations (ARISF), which represents millions of athletes.

-Launched in 2023 by FIA President Mohammed Ben Sulayem and supported by the FIA Foundation, the UAOA campaign seeks to drive both regulatory and behavioural change in response to the growing threat of online harassment.
+Launched in 2023 by H.E.
+Mohammed Ben Sulayem, President of the FIA and supported by the FIA Foundation, the UAOA campaign seeks to drive both regulatory and behavioural change in response to the growing threat of online harassment.
 In the last two years, UAOA has released groundbreaking research, spearheaded global awareness campaigns, and brought together key stakeholders to promote respectful and inclusive digital spaces.

-Mohammed Ben Sulayem, FIA President and Founder of UAOA, said: “Online abuse is a growing threat to the integrity of sport and the wellbeing of all who take part in it, from athletes and officials to fans and volunteers.
+H.E.
+Mohammed Ben Sulayem, President of the FIA and Founder of UAOA, said: “Online abuse is a growing threat to the integrity of sport and the wellbeing of all who take part in it, from athletes and officials to fans and volunteers.
 Through the United Against Online Abuse campaign, we are taking collective action to push for real, lasting change.

 “This September’s global conference in Stockholm will be a vital moment to bring together experts, leaders and platforms to turn words into action.
 I am proud to see this coalition gaining strength, and I urge everyone, from policymakers and global governments to tech companies and social platforms, to join us in building a safer, more respectful digital world.”